Nicht aus der Schweiz? Besuchen Sie lehmanns.de

 • Zahlungsarten anzeigen

 FROM THE SUNDAY TIMES BESTSELLING AUTHOR OF THE KIND WORTH KILLING 'A killer read with twist after twist!'
 JANICE HALLETT 'A typically shape-shifting psychological thriller.'
 THE TIMES 'So many great twists and a truly chilling villain . . .
 Swanson's best one yet.'
 MARK EDWARDS 'The talented Mr Swanson does it again.'
 SUNDAY INDEPENDENT After an unexpected, whirlwind romance, quiet librarian Martha married Alan.
-But when she thinks she sees his mask slip, she starts to fear that the conferences he travels the country to attend might be a cover for something far more sinister.
+But when she thinks she sees his mask slip, she starts to fear that his frequent travels might be a cover for something far more sinister.
 As she secretly starts to map his movements she unearths a string of dead women, but could these two things really be linked?
 Unsure of her own instincts, Martha turns to an old friend, Lily Kintner, who once helped her escape a toxic relationship in grad school.
 But what Martha doesn't know is that Lily has a dark side of her own . . .
 'A clever, ingenious, edge-of-your-seat thriller.'
 LIV CONSTANTINE 'The stakes are high, the body count is higher, and yet I would still follow Lily anywhere.'
 STACY WILLINGHAM 'Menacing and exciting [...]
 It makes for a riveting entertainment.'
 SUNDAY INDEPENDENT 'Clever, scary, endearing and plotted like clockwork' CRIME TIME

 Peter Swanson's novels include The Girl With a Clock for a Heart, nominated for an LA Times book award, The Kind Worth Killing, a Richard and Judy pick and the iBooks store's thriller of the year in 2015; Rules for Perfect Murders, the 2020 Richard and Judy Pick; and most recently Nine Lives.
 He lives with his wife and cat on the north coast of Massachusetts.

 FROM THE SUNDAY TIMES BESTSELLING AUTHOR OF THE KIND WORTH KILLING'A killer read with twist after twist!'
 JANICE HALLETT'A typically shape-shifting psychological thriller.'
 THE TIMES'So many great twists and a truly chilling villain . . .
 Swanson's best one yet.'
 MARK EDWARDS'The talented Mr Swanson does it again.'
 SUNDAY INDEPENDENTAfter an unexpected, whirlwind romance, quiet librarian Martha married Alan.
-But when she thinks she sees his mask slip, she starts to fear that the conferences he travels the country to attend might be a cover for something far more sinister.
+But when she thinks she sees his mask slip, she starts to fear that his frequent travels might be a cover for something far more sinister.
 As she secretly starts to map his movements she unearths a string of dead women, but could these two things really be linked?
 Unsure of her own instincts, Martha turns to an old friend, Lily Kintner, who once helped her escape a toxic relationship in grad school.
 But what Martha doesn't know is that Lily has a dark side of her own . . .
 'A clever, ingenious, edge-of-your-seat thriller.'
 LIV CONSTANTINE'The stakes are high, the body count is higher, and yet I would still follow Lily anywhere.'
 STACY WILLINGHAM'Menacing and exciting [...]
 It makes for a riveting entertainment.'
 SUNDAY INDEPENDENT'Clever, scary, endearing and plotted like clockwork' CRIME TIME

 They’d met the way couples met nowadays, online, paired up because they were both self-proclaimed book nerds, both seeking a stable monogamous relationship without kids.
 He’d been married before, just after college, for three years.
 It had been an amicable divorce (according to Alan) and there hadn’t been any children.
 He said he had no idea what his ex-wife was even doing with her life now—they’d lost touch completely.